witchcraftcat/witchcraftcat/README.md

 <p>So, that means:
  <br>🔮 I am a very meticulous person
  <br>🐉 I can use Python
- <br>🧞‍♀️ I can help you organize and get valuable information from your data
+ <br>🧞‍♀️ I can help you organize and extract valuable information from your data
  <br>🐦‍🔥 I am a very curious and I will check every inch of your software to help you fight bugs!

   **Some fun facts about me**<p>